 5.1 General Formatting Guidelines

-• Format, revise, and correct the manuscript and save it as a MS Word document (not as a text or any other type of file).
+• The manuscript should be formatted, revised, corrected and saved as a MS Word document (not as a text or any other type of file).
 It is important that manuscripts should be written in clear, concise English and should be submitted free of grammar, spelling or scientific errors.
-Subsequent to submission of the manuscript, please do not send any other revised form of the same document.
+After submitting the manuscript, please do not send any other revised form of the same document.
 Such documents will not be used.

-• If you are including text, tables or figures that were previously published, please obtain the permission of the publisher.
-By simply calling or writing to the publisher, you can easily obtain such permissions.
+• If the manuscript includes text, tables or figures that were previously published, please obtain the permission of the publisher.
+You can easily obtain such permissions by simply calling or writing to the publisher.

 • If you are referring to previously published text, figure or table, please add the following comment to text, the figure or table legend "Reproduced with permission from, (ref #)".